siddarthanreddy/ecommerce/07_cartFunctionality.md

 ### **Step 1: Modify the Add to Cart Button**
-Check how the `index.php` provided in the zip is structured.
 The `Add to Cart` button may already interact with an existing functionality.
 Typically, this involves:

 1. A form for submitting product details (e.g., product ID and quantity).
 2. Redirecting the data to an existing script or function that updates the database.